joelstrohmeier/website/src/blog/start-learning-about-accessibility-part-1.md

 ## Assistive technology

-Assistive technology is something that helps a person to complete a task or goal.
+Assistive technology is technology that helps a person to complete a task or goal.
 Many innovations we now take for granted started out as solutions designed specifically for people with disabilities.
 Examples include: Siri (Apple voice recognition solution), electric toothbrushes and audiobooks.

 In digital accessibility, specifically, the following are common examples of assistive technology: